Echo, Vascular and Nuclear

-8 Tips to Correct RV Function Assessment with TAPSE & S’ Wave
+8 Tips to Measure RV Function Correctly with TAPSE & S’ Wave in Echocardiography

 We dedicated the month of April to learning about ways to implement right heart quantification into our routine exams.
 This month, we are going to continue that journey and discuss ways to evaluate the function of the right heart!